csbg/SplineOmics/docs/articles/get_started.md

 ## Load the files

-In this example, the proteomics_data.rds file contains the numeric values (the intensities) and also the feature descriptions, such as gene and protein name (= annotation part).
+In this example, the proteomics_data.rds.xz file contains the numeric values (the intensities) and also the feature descriptions, such as gene and protein name (= annotation part).
 Usually, you would load the data from for example an Excel file, but the .rds file is more compressed, which is the reason this format was chosen here to limit the size of the SplineOmics package.

-The file meta.xlsx contains the meta information, which are the descriptions of the columns of the numeric values of data.
+The file proteomics_meta.csv contains the meta information, which are the descriptions of the columns of the numeric values of data.

 (These example files are part of the package and don’t have to be present on your system).